DnOberon/personal_blog/content/post/deeplynx.md

 ## The Early Days

-I started my work with INL as a subcontractor.
+I started my work as a subcontractor.
 I started on a large construction project, and while I can’t give you too many details I *can* talk about some of the interesting technology and problems I had to solve while working on that.

 ### Aveva Everything3D and .NET Hell